ramiro-gracia/ramiro-gracia/README.md

 - 💬 Ask me about anything, I am happy to help, and I think that in the search to help the other we also learn!😉

-- 😄 Pronouns: He/Him/We

-- ⚡ Coding fact: "The first bug documented in programming was not a code error, but a real moth caught in a Mark II computer relay in 1947".

-- 💪🏼 Fav Quote: "First, solve the problem.
-Then, write the code." – **John Johnson**.

 <br>

 ## <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"><b> Skills</b>